Getting Started

 .user

-: the user name on the HPC server.home
+: a user name on the HPC server.home

-: the location on the HPC server to store application data, e.g.,/home/<user>/.blackfish
+: a location on the HPC server to store application data, e.g.,/home/<user>/.blackfish

 cache